mburr-salesforce/lwr-recipes/doc/README_TEMPLATE.md

 ## Details

 _Add sub-headings to explain each concept of the feature.
-Use the sample sections below as guidance._
+Use the sample sections below as guidance.
+One section should cover configuration of `lwr.config.json`._

 ### Topic 1